firebird631/siis/README.md

 The winning strategy
 --------------------

 Understand the given strategies acts here as examples, you can use them, can work on some patterns, cannot work on some others.
 Considers doing your owns, or to use SiiS as a trading monitor with improved trade following, dynamic stop-loss, take-profit.
-Some fixes could be needed for the current strategies, it serves as a labs, I will not publish my always winning unicorn strategy ^^.
+Some fixes could be needed for the current strategies, it serves as a labs.

+I will publish some other of my strategies into distinct repositories.

 Paper-mode
 ----------